oroinc/documentation/user/back-office/marketing/web-catalogs/edit-content-tree/index.rst

    .. image:: /user/img/marketing/web_catalogs/EditContentTree.png
       :alt: Clicking Edit Content Tree on the top right of the page

 #.
-In the page that opens, fill in the details of the **homepage node** of the web catalog as described in the :ref:`Set Up the Homepage, First Level Menu, and Sub Menus <user-guide--marketing--web-catalog--root-node>` section.
+On the page that opens, fill in the details of the **homepage node** of the web catalog as described in the :ref:`Set Up the Homepage, First Level Menu, and Sub Menus <user-guide--marketing--web-catalog--root-node>` section.

    The content selected in the content variants of the **homepage node** is shown when the buyer navigates to the OroCommerce storefront.
 The **homepage node** also acts as a parent node for the web catalog menu and sub menu items.
 It is recommended to use Oro Frontend Root system page as a root node of your web catalog.